NoosWare/ros_packages_noos_api/README.md

 rosrun face_detection face_detection_node
 ```

-It will publish the location of the faces in the image with custom ros message `faces` in the topic `/faces`:
+It will publish the location of the faces in the image with custom ros message `faces` in the topic `/faces`
+and the face cropped from the image (in the case you don't have access to the original image) in the topic `/faces_cropped`:

 - face.msg